2014 Vancouver Whitecaps FC season: May

 May 3, Manneh opened the scoring to put the Whitecaps up 1–0.
 Whitecaps then got a brace by Morales with goals in the 19th and 20th min to give the Caps a 3–0 lead.
 Chris Wondolowski scored to in the 45th and 90th mins but it was not enough.
 Whitecaps held on for a 3–2 victory over San Jose Earthquakes.

 May 4, Kenny Miller and the Whitecaps agree to a mutual contract termination effective immediately.
 Miller signs with the Rangers in Scotland after time with the club in the past.

-May 7, after going down 2–0 versus Toronto FC, Manneh scored in the 92nd min to loss 2–1 in the 2014 Amway Canandian Championship first leg.
+May 7, after going down 2–0 versus Toronto FC, Manneh scored in the 92nd min to loss 2–1 in the 2014 Amway Canadian Championship first leg.

 May 10, Ousted earned his 2nd clean sheet of the season with Erik Hurtado scoring the lone goal in the 1–0 victory over Columbus Crew.

 May 14, going down 1–0 (3–1 agg) in the 4th minute, the Whitecaps fought back to a 3–3 agg score versus Toronto FC with goals by Hurtado and Morales.
 After no score in extra time the game went to penalty kicks where TFC won 4–3 and advanced to the Amway final versus Montreal Impact.

 May 24, after goals by Hurtado and Gershon Koffie to go up 2–1 a controversial penalty call on Jay DeMerit let the Seattle Sounders FC leave Vancouver with a 2–2 draw.